 Being a music major, I was thrilled and decided to enjoy the free concert before I went upstairs to crash.
-The renowned interior designer, Lucien Donnat, decorated the gorgeous grand salon that is the Palace Lounge and it doesn’t disappoint.
+The renowned interior designer, Lucien Donnat, decorated the gorgeous grand salon that is the Palace Lounge and it doe not disappoint.
 The music was lovely and this added hour allowed me to enjoy one more glass of wine and make a few notes in my journal.
 I later learned that the hotel hosts regular piano hours throughout the year featuring fado, Brazilian, Portuguese and classical music for its patrons and locals alike.

 One of the review comments I read before booking the Hotel Avenida Palace was, “this is as good as it gets.”
-For luxury at a highly affordable price, I totally agree and accordingly, I enthusiastically recommend this hotel for the solo traveler visiting Lisbon.
+For luxury at a highly affordable price, I totally agree and I enthusiastically recommend this hotel for the solo traveler visiting Lisbon.
 At the moment if you book directly on their website, the rates are $150 per night for a single and if an upgrade is available, you can secure it free of charge.